• About

 The Bridge Street Bridge in Seneca Falls, NY is a steel truss bridge that is a close match to the Bedford Falls Bridge that George Bailey jumped from to save Clarence, the angel.

-I wrote this article in the summer of 2013, but because watching It’s a Wonderful Life is part of our Christmas tradition and with the upcoming 68th Anniversary Festival of It’s a Wonderful Life in Seneca Falls next week I wanted to share this again.
+I wrote this article in the summer of 2013, but because watching It’s a Wonderful Life is part of our Christmas tradition and with the upcoming 68th Anniversary Festival of It’s a Wonderful Life in Seneca Falls this weekend I wanted to share this again.

 This was not on my Summer Bucket list, but I am glad I we stopped to check out this Finger Lakes gem as we were driving by.
 I do regret not spending more time in the historic little town of Seneca Falls, but checking out George Bailey’s It’s a Wonderful Life Bridge was fun!
 Have you ever played tourist in your region?
 We have driven by this bridge maybe a handful of times over the past year, but never really stopped to check it out.
 Because we are doing stay-cations and day trips until the corn slows down, I thought playing tourist in our own area would give the kids a chance to have some fun and see our usual surroundings in a brand new way, it also has a nice side benefit; we are all learning about local history which I am finding fascinating.